 Datasource: National Interagency Coordination Center

-Suppression operations include the things we do to extinguish a wildfire, prevent or modify the movement of unwanted fire, or manage a fire when it provides benefits like fuel reduction or improved wildlife habitat.
-Firefighters control a fire's spread (or put it out) by removing one of the three ingredients fire needs to burn: heat, oxygen, or fuel.
-They remove heat by applying water or fire retardant on the ground (using pumps or special wildland fire engines) or by air (using helicopters/airplanes).
-They remove fuel by cutting and digging to remove burnable vegetation with hand tools, by using heavy equipment like bulldozers to clear large areas of brush and trees, and by deliberately setting fires to rob an approaching wildfire of fuel (fighting fire with fire).
+Suppression involves extinguishing a wildfire, preventing or modifying the movement of unwanted fire, or managing a fire when it provides benefits like vegetation reduction or improved wildlife habitat.
+Firefighters control a fire's spread by removing one of three ingredients fire needs to burn: heat, oxygen, or fuel.
+They remove heat by applying water or fire retardant on the ground with pumps or wildland fire engines, or by air using helicopters or airplanes.
+They remove fuel by removing burnable vegetation with hand tools, by using heavy equipment like bulldozers, and by setting controlled fires to rob an approaching wildfire of fuel.

-Wildfire growth is based on weather, topography, and fuel (i.e. is there a lot of fuel to burn? how dry is it?).
-Fire managers must react quickly to changing conditions and may use different strategies and tactics to control different areas of the same fire.
-No matter what strategies and tactics managers use, the primary objective of any suppression operation is to protect life, property, as well as any valued natural and cultural resources.
+Wildfire growth is based on weather, topography, and fuel.
+Fire managers must react quickly to changing conditions and may use varied strategies and tactics to control different areas of the same fire.
+No matter what, the primary objective of any suppression operation is to protect life and property, as well as any valued natural and cultural resources.

-The cost of our suppression operations has doubled over the last two decades, from $200 million in 1994 to over $400 million in 2018.
+Suppression costs have more than tripled over the last few decades, from $200 million in 1994 to over 649 million in 2022.
 A number of factors have driven this change:

-Staff in the Office of Wildland Fire oversee suppression spending throughout the Department of the Interior.
+Office of Wildland Fire staff oversee suppression spending throughout the Department of the Interior.
 In the field work is carried out by staff in the four Department bureaus with wildland fire management responsibilities (the Bureau of Indian Affairs, the Bureau of Land Management, the National Park Service, and the U.S. Fish and Wildlife Service) working in tandem with our many partners.

 Looking for current incident information or nationwide forecasts for wildland fire?
 Check out these resources: